is About to Happen

 I recruited the whole UX team for this study and gave each person a role.
 I wanted them to also realize the importance of true end to end research and get them to be ambassadors of this plan for future projects.
 This experience and the findings that followed gave me credibility within my group (and broader) as the go-to person for any data related to agent - customer relationships.

-Designing the Conversation
+Designing the conversation

 Translating these findings into a design principle, we knew we want our design to allow a sense of control for both the agent and the customer, and, we want the call to be as short as possibly needed.

-We changed one single thing which proved to be a winning decision.
+For the next usability session, we changed one single thing which proved to be a winning decision.
 Instead of the agent going straight into the conversation, they started with a simple question - ‘Is it OK for me to access your account?’
 This question removed the feeling that the conversation starts like a big brother that knows what you’ve been doing.
 We were surprised at how much of a difference those few words made.
 Even though this question adds a bit more length to the call, it creates confidence for callers and freedom for agents.

-A New Look To Expedia Agent Tools
+A new look to Expedia Agent Tools